chrc-exhibit/chrc-interactive-river/location.md

 ---
 <br>

-<a name="location"></a>

 ### Location

 | Input Type | Required |
 | ---------- | -------- |
 | location   | yes      |

-The location is a required field, along with title & category.
+The `Location` is a required field, along with `Title` & `Category`.
 Enter a street address or city name, latitude & longitude coordinates, or drag the marker to the desired location.

 <p align="center">
 <img src="./assets/map-drag-drop.gif" width="640" alt="Demonstration of how to manually reposition the location marker."/>